dfriishecht/hci-deanthro/README.md

 2. **Only Works on ChatGPT**: The extension only functions on `chat.openai.com` and `chatgpt.com` domains.

-3. **No History Modification**: The extension only modifies new responses.
-It does not modify existing conversation history.
+3. **No History Retention**: The extension only modifies responses visible on the webpage, and does not store modified conversation history.

 4. **Browser Compatibility**: Currently only tested and designed for Google Chrome.
-May not work in other browsers without modifications.
+Will not work in other browsers without modifications.